Q & A With Royal Favourite Jewellery Designer Kiki McDonough

 An off-the-peg wedding dress can be a fantastic way to reduce your wedding dress cost.
 Most department stores will have an array of absolutely stunning gowns at a fraction of the price of a bespoke or designer gown.
 As we highlighted above, John Lewis offers modestly priced wedding dresses that start from as low as £175 (or lower during a sale).

-Our advice for an off-the-peg dress is to make sure the gown fits you as close as possible before buying and then taking it to a professional seamstress for any alterations, otherwise it can get quite pricey.
+Our advice for an off-the-peg dress is to make sure the gown fits you as close as possible before buying and then taking it to a professional tailor for any alterations, otherwise it can get quite pricey.

 Photo © Sabina Motasem | See their Bridebook profile

-If you still want a bespoke gown but your budget is limited, you can always contact a talented seamstress near you and ask what she would charge for making your wedding dress.
+If you still want a bespoke gown but your budget is limited, you can always contact a talented tailor near you and ask what they would charge for making your wedding dress.
 Much like designer gowns, you’ll pay for the design, the time and the materials, but at a far more affordable price.
 The cost for simpler gowns starts at £400 and something more elaborate will start at £1,200.

 How much do wedding dress appointments cost?